panxchen/panxchen.github.io/_pages/research.md

 ### Working Papers

-* “Industrialization and Pollution: The Long-term Impact of Early-Life Exposure on Human Capital Formation”, **Revised & Resubmitted, *Journal of Public Economics***
+* “Industrialization and Pollution: The Long-term Impact of Early-Life Exposure on Human Capital Formation”, **Conditionally accepted, *Journal of Public Economics***

 * “Deciding to Participate: The Impact of Air Pollution on Civic Engagement in China”